davidclin/gcp-alibaba-vpn/index.md

     - **Effective Immediately**—Yes
 1. Click on **Advanced Configuration**
 1. Complete the following settings:
     - **Pre-shared Key**—Enter the pre-shared key used on GCP-side.
-IPsec tunneling requires that both agents use the same key. (for example, `MySharedSecret`)
+IPsec tunneling requires that both agents use the same key.
     - **Version**—ikev2
     - Leave all other options default
 1. Click **OK**